6572P - Fixed Assets Procedures

 B. Inventory Changes

 Every fiscal year, each building administrator is responsible for ensuring that a physical inventory is taken of the equipment in their building.
-Changes to the inventory data base will be reviewed by the Business Office.
+Changes to the inventory database will be reviewed by the Business Office.

 C. Inventory Deletions

 All sales of surplus items are conducted through the warehouse or other district location following state regulations and board procedures.
-This form will serve as the source document for deleting these items from the fixed asset inventory.